-A word of advice, though – spring or autumn in China is the best time to visit the wall in spring or autumn.
+A word of advice, though – spring or autumn in China is the best time to visit the wall.
 Northern China is unbearably hot in summer and bitterly cold in winter.

-And, some more advice.
-Try to avoid the part of the wall that’s closest to Beijing (called Badaling).
+And, try to avoid the part of the wall that’s closest to Beijing (called Badaling).
 It’s overrun with tourists.